aissrlab/.github/profile/README.md

 Kathmandu University, Panchkhal, Kavrepalanchowk, Nepal

 ## Welcome 👋
-Welcome to the official GitHub repository of the **Artificial Intelligence and Smart System Research (AISSRLab)**!
+Welcome to the official GitHub organization of the **Artificial Intelligence and Smart System Research (AISSRLab)**!
 We are a dynamic hub dedicated to cutting-edge research and development in the fields of Artificial Intelligence (AI) and Smart Systems.
 Our mission is to drive innovation, foster collaboration, and create real-world applications that shape the future of AI and intelligent systems.

 ## About Us
 At AISSRLab, we focus on advancing core AI principles, including: